 So, here’s our best GoPro Accessories for travel & Adventure!

 There are a number of GoPro’s on the market at the moment some cheaper than others.
 We opted for the GoPro HERO 4 Silver as it is one of the newest out and has the LCD screen on the back so you can see what you are photographing!
 The quality is also very good at 12MP photos and 4k videos.
+You might also want to look at some of the great alternatives to GoPro too, many of which are very similar or even better depending on what your needs are.

-Waterproof cases/ Clips
+Waterproof Cases/ Clips

 The standard waterproof case does come with the GoPro which is pretty amazing and means straight from the off you can use it in pretty much any scenario.
 But it is useful to have a spare or at least a spare clip for the top and in our opinion use the case as much as you can.
 The benefits of keeping the case on rather than off mean your expensive camera is protected and easy to attach to your accessories.
 You can change the back door of the waterproof case to either have no back on and we exposed from the back or have a splash proof thin layer, both of which allow you to use the LCD touchscreen.